 '''

 Category: cluster1;

 label="Cluster #1";

 scheme="http://example.com/clusters#"

 '''

 1.4.2.1.
 Querying

-The category query interface follows Google's GData example, whereby the URL is constructed by inserting the desired categories into the path.
+The category query interface can be accessed by constructing an URL with the desired categories added to the path.
 Categories can be negated by prefixing with "-" and schemes may be specified with braces.